sitano/statuspkg/README.md

 `status.Code` will return `codes.Unknown` for this error, and the `errors.Cause` will return original status.

+## Multi layers architecture support

+The package allows wrapping gRPC status responses, overrides and developing of the smart wrappers.

+    Business logic:
+        err = errors.Wrap(err, "something bad happen")
+        ...
+        return statuspkg.WithStatus(err, codes.Internal, "not succeed")

+    gRPC server handler:
+        if statuspkg.Code(err) == codes.Internal {
+            // do something about it
+        }

+    gRPC server interceptor:
+        log.Info(err)
+        return statuspkg.Convert(err)

+It also provides implementation of all gRPC status package methods which now supports cause chains of errors and context errors by default.

 ## How to develop custom wrappers